brunoboto96/agency_video_chat/readme.md

 ## TODO
 - Add more functionality
-- Fix up and review the system prompts and similar.
+- Fix up and review the system prompts, roles, backstories..
+Refine the focus groups
-- Basic UI for chat
+- Basic UI for chat 🚧
-- UI: Build an agency profile
+- UI: Build an agency profile 🚧
-- UI: Upload videos
+- UI: Upload videos*
-- Create embeddings from assets
+- Create embeddings from assets ✅
-- Integrate a nosql db with vector search support: chromadb + sqlite || (mongodb or redis[2in1]) ??
+- Add chromadb ✅
-- Add a function and then provide a tool on an agent to collect royalty free videos from vectoryeezy and store their embeddings, original url and description
+- Add a function and then provide a tool on an agent to collect royalty free videos from Pexel and store their embeddings, original url and description ✅
+- Build Chat

 ...

 - Host in cloud functions
 - Use functions-framework for serverless
+- Host chromadb in CE or Cloud functions and Storage bucket for file persistency